noahbaldinger/mcserver-stuff/README.md

 Mods (for performance and other stuff)
 1. Download the 6.0.0 alpha from here: https://download.fo/vanilla
 2. Follow the instructions to install Fabulously Optimized for "Minecraft Launcher vanilla".
+3. To get to your .minecraft folder, type in "%appdata%" in your startmenu and press Enter.
+At the top of File Explorer you should see a ".minecraft" folder.
 ![alt text](instructions.png)